R3Conclave/conclave-core-sdk/README.md

 | [plugin&#x2011;enclave&#x2011;gradle/](plugin-enclave-gradle)                                                                                                                                                                                                                                                | This is a Gradle plugin which automates all the process for taking a partial enclave file and producing a signed one which contains the end-user enclave code, and which can be used seamlessly by the host code.                                                                                              |
 | [scripts/](scripts)                                                                                                                                                                                                                                                                                          | This contains shell scripts and utilities used for managing deployment, developer environments, releases etc.                                                                                                                                                                                                  |

+## License
+Conclave SDK is open source and distributed under the [Apache License v2.0](LICENSE).

+It incorporates components from third-party open source libraries.
+See the [NOTICE](NOTICE.md) file for more information.

 [r3_website]: https://www.r3.com
 [conclave_website]: https://www.conclave.net
 [docs]: https://docs.conclave.net